libsdl-org/sdlwiki/SDL3/SDL_GetRGBA.md

 (e.g., a completely white pixel in 16-bit RGB565 format would return [0xff,
 0xff, 0xff] not [0xf8, 0xfc, 0xf8]).

-If the surface has no alpha component, the alpha will be returned as 0xff (100% opaque).
+If the format has no alpha component, the alpha will be returned as 0xff (100% opaque).

 ## Thread Safety